zoharcohavy/simulations/README.md

 MY teacher at smc (santa monica college) scared me when he told me theres programs with millions of lines.
 Good thing I know my physics, mwahaha.

-All credit so far goes to all my teachers in smc and UCLA, so many amazing teachers I will mention my highschool teacher Alec Gomez, who once told me "math is sexy".
+All credit so far goes to all my teachers in smc and UCLA, so many amazing teachers.
+I will mention my highschool teacher Alec Gomez, who once told me "math is sexy".
 Something I really needed to hear at the time (I think I was in 10th grade when I was just starting to realize how sexy this shit really is).
 He also taught me a ton of math.